Faithful Differentiable Reasoning with Reshuffled Region-based Embeddings: Empirical Evaluation

+where $(e_i', r, f_i')$ is the i\textsuperscript{th} negative sample and $\lambda>0$ is a hyperparameter, called the margin.
+Intuitively, the margin ranking loss pushes scores of true triples (i.e., those within the training graph) to be larger by at least $\lambda$ than the scores of triples that are likely false (i.e., negative samples).

-\paragraph{Experimental Setup} Following \citet{DBLP:conf/icml/TeruDH20}, we train \modelName\ on the train split of $\mathcal{G}_{\textit{Train}}$, tune our model's hyper-parameters on the validation split of $\mathcal{G}_{\textit{Train}}$, and finally evaluate the performance of the best model on the test split of $\mathcal{G}_{\textit{Test}}$.
-As discussed by \citet{DBLP:journals/corr/abs-2308-07942}, some approaches in the literature have been evaluated in different ways, e.g.\ by tuning hyper-parameters on the validation split of $\mathcal{G}_{\textit{Test}}$, and their reported results are thus not directly comparable. \modelName\ is trained on an NVIDIA Tesla V100 PCIe 32 GB GPU.
-We train \modelName\ for up to $1000$ epochs, minimizing the margin ranking loss (see Equation~\ref{eq:margin_ranking_loss}) with the Adam optimiser \cite{Adam}.
-If the Hits@10 score on the validation split of $\mathcal{G}_{\textit{Train}}$ does not increase by at least $1\%$ within $100$ epochs, we stop the training early.
-To account for small performance fluctuations, we repeat our experiments three times and report \modelName's average performance.\footnote{Results for all seeds and the resulting standard deviations are provided in the supplementary materials.} For the final evaluation, we select the hyper-parameter configuration with the highest Hits@10 score on the validation split of $\mathcal{G}_{\textit{Train}}$.
+\paragraph{Experimental Setup} We evaluate \modelName\ on the inductive knowledge graph completion (KGC) benchmark that was derived by \citet{DBLP:conf/icml/TeruDH20} from FB15k-237, WN18RR, and NELL-995.
+For each of these KGs, four different datasets were obtained, named v1 to v4, leading to a total of twelve datasets.
+Each dataset consists of two disjoint graphs, a training graph $\mathcal{G}_{\textit{Train}}$ and a testing graph $\mathcal{G}_{\textit{Test}}$.
+Both of these graphs are split into a train set ($80\%$), validation set ($10\%$), and test set ($10\%$), leading to a total of six graphs per dataset.
+Following \citet{DBLP:conf/icml/TeruDH20}, we train \modelName\ on the train split of $\mathcal{G}_{\textit{Train}}$, tune our model's hyperparameters on the validation split of $\mathcal{G}_{\textit{Train}}$, and finally evaluate the best model on the test split of $\mathcal{G}_{\textit{Test}}$.
+To account for small performance fluctuations, we repeat our experiments three times and report \modelName's average performance.\footnote{Results for all seeds and the resulting standard deviations are provided in the appendix.} We select the hyperparameter configuration with the highest Hits@10 score on the validation split of $\mathcal{G}_{\textit{Train}}$.
+Further details on hyperparameter tuning can be found in the appendix.
 In accordance with \citet{DBLP:conf/icml/TeruDH20}, we evaluate \modelName's test performance on $50$ negatively sampled entities per triple of the test split of $\mathcal{G}_{\textit{Test}}$ and report the Hits@10 scores.
-We list further details about the experimental setup in the supplementary materials.
-To facilitate \modelName's reuse by our community, we will provide its source code in a public GitHub repository upon acceptance of our paper.
+We list further details about the experimental setup in the appendix.